vishal-singh07/My-Notes-App/README.md

 ## *Vishal Singh*

 **My Notes** is an android note taking app similar to Google's Notes.
-It is built using concepts of Room Database in Android and using MVVM architecture.
+It is built using concepts of Room Database in Android and using MVVM architecture and Kotlin Coroutines.
 RecyclerView is used to display the contents.

 ## Functionality